CURRENT EMPLOYMENT STATISTICS (CES) PROGRAM

 A Federal-State cooperative program between the Bureau of Labor Statistics (BLS) and the State of Pennsylvania that develops monthly estimates of the civilian labor force, employment, unemployment, and unemployment rates for the Commonwealth of Pennsylvania, Metropolitan and Micropolitan statistical areas, all counties, Workforce Development Areas, metropolitan divisions, combined statistical areas, and cities with a population of 25,000 or more.

-More information about the Labor Force, Employment, and Unemployment Statistics Program can be found here.
+More information about the Labor Force, Employment, and Unemployment Statistics Program.

 QUARTERLY CENSUS OF EMPLOYMENT AND WAGES (QCEW) PROGRAM